w3f/polkadot-wiki/docs/learn/learn-xcm.md

 network-layer protocol to deliver XCM-formatted messages to other participating parachains.
 There are also other ways to define transport layer protocols for delivering XCM messages.

-XCM has four, high-level core design principles in which it stands to follow:
+XCM has four high-level core design principles which it stands to follow:

 1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.